cualquiercosa327/vvctre/RPC.md

-vvctre has a HTTP server running on port 47889.
+vvctre has a HTTP server running on port 47889 (can be changed with a option).
 Some endpoints can only be used when the emulation is running.

 # GET /version